Emmotes/ic_spoilers/docs/ezmerelda.md

 # Ezmerelda

-Ezmerelda d'Avenir, a Vistana monster hunter, has devoted herself to ridding the world of evil in all of its forms.
-After years of tutelage by her mentor, the vampire hunter Rudolph van Richten, Ezmerelda struck out on her own.
+Ezmerelda (Ez) d'Avenir, a legendary monster hunter, has devoted herself to ridding the world of evil in all of its forms.
+After years of tutelage by her mentor, the vampire hunter Rudolph van Richten, Ez struck out on her own.
 She has since amassed a sizable personal fortune and an impressive arsenal of weapons for hunting monsters.
-Following the defeat of Strahd von Zarovich, Ezmerelda joins the Champions on their journeys through the world of Toril.
+Following the defeat of Strahd von Zarovich, Ez joins the Champions on their journeys through the world of Toril.

 # Changes